09/06/10 - Discrepando (México) -

 Firstly, the initial basis of their entire claim is the Balfour Declaration.
 This is the cause of the whole problem before us today.
 But the Balfour Declaration, in our view, has absolutely no legal value; because, in this declaration, the British Government offered something that it was not entitled to give away because it was not its property.
 But even if we accept its validity, what is being done now goes far beyond its terms, because it promised the a national "home" in Palestine, safeguarding the civil rights of the Arab population; but not a free state, the creation of which would necessarily represent a violation of the very rights it tried to protect.

 The Partition itself is also contrary to law, if we consider the mandate issued by the League of United Nations.
-One might ask whether the League could, in justice, do what it did; that is, to order the establishment of a Jewish national home with the great demographic and political consequences it has had in a foreign land without the consent of its inhabitants.
+One might ask whether the League could, in justice, do what it did; that is, to order the establishment of a Jewish national home –with the great demographic and political consequences it has had– in a foreign land without the consent of its inhabitants.
 But, admitting that fact, the partition we are studying goes against the terms of that mandate, where one of its articles ordered that the rights and the position of the Jewish population of Palestine were not to be affected.
 And it can hardly be argued that those rights are not affected when the natives will see more than half of their territories wrenched away, and hundreds of thousands of Arabs will remain subject to the Jewish government in a subordinate position there where they used to be the owners.

-a territory it has owned for many centuries without having consulted its views.
+Thirdly, the project is also contrary to law because it goes against the self-determination of peoples, which was the essential principle that gave birth to the League of Nations; the fate of a nation is being hereby dictated, depriving it of half of its national territory –a territory it has owned for many centuries– without having consulted its views.
 And, if we move from the Covenant of the League to the United Nations Charter, we find that an identical violation is about to be committed, because the principle of self-determination of peoples is recognized in paragraph 2 of Article I, in general, and reiterated in paragraph 8 of Article 76 for non-autonomous peoples, stating that "the trusteeship system (equivalent to the Mandate of the League) shall take into account the duties freely expressed by the peoples concerned".
 We are not convinced by the argument raised by some that Palestine is a State and therefore does not have the character of a subject of international law, because in any case, these provisions do not speak of states, but of peoples, and there is no doubt that Palestine is.

 We have solemnly proclaimed the principle of self-determination of peoples, but, with great alarm, we see that when it comes to applying it, we forget about it.
 Such a system seems dismal to us.
 The Delegation of Cuba is firmly convinced that true peace and world justice which the great leaders of the Second World War spoke of at length, does not depend on certain fundamental principles being inscribed in conventions and treaties and remain there as dead letter; but that when the time is right, they are met by all and for all, large and small, weak and strong.